brson/rustmax/book/src/what-is-rmx.md

 Rust Max,
-also known by its crate name `rmx`, is a collection of useful Rust crates, tools, and documentation.
+also known by its crate name `rmx`, is a collection of Rust crates, tools, and documentation.

-They represent the opinionated current Rust development practices of the project's author.
+- `rustup` installation
+- Rust Max: The Crates
+- Rust Max: The Tools
+- The Rust Max Library
+- Rust Max Addons